app-nerds/nerdweb/README.md

 }
 ```

-## Responses

-Methods for working with HTTP responses.

 ### ReadJSONBody

 ReadJSONBody reads the body from an HTTP reponse as JSON data into a provided destinationn variable.
 In this example the body is read into SampleStruct.